VinPassed

 Run the VIN report before meeting the seller — private sellers have no disclosure mandate beyond odometer

-A private seller's disclosure obligations in NC are much narrower than a dealer's.
-The UDTP typically does not apply.
-Common law fraud requires active concealment of a known defect — not mere silence on conditions the seller is unaware of.
-The VinPassed report tells you what the seller is not required to tell you: flood brand history, prior salvage or rebuilt title, mileage timeline, prior auction records.
+A private seller owes you far less than a dealer does.
+The state deceptive trade practices law usually does not reach them.
+But there is a line they cannot cross: saying something untrue about the car.
+If a seller tells you it has never been in an accident and it has, that is actionable fraud no matter what the bill of sale says about selling it as-is.
+An as-is line protects a seller from problems they did not know about.
+It does not license them to lie.
+Staying quiet about a problem they genuinely never knew of is different, and generally is not enough to sue over.
+The report tells you what the seller is not required to tell you: flood brand history, prior salvage or rebuilt title, mileage timeline, prior auction records.
 In post-Helene NC, flood history from western NC counties may not yet be reflected in all title records depending on insurance claim timing.
 Auction records are ground truth.

 Check for flood brand and salvage history

-NC brands are permanent and carry forward.
-If the VinPassed report shows a prior brand the seller is not disclosing, that concealment of a known branded title is actionable as common law fraud, and may also be an odometer fraud flag.
+Brands are permanent here and follow the car.
+If the report shows a brand the seller never mentioned, hiding a known branded title is fraud you can sue over.
 Walk away if the seller cannot explain a brand discrepancy.

 Verify mileage timeline

-Federal odometer statute (49 U.S.C. §32710) applies to private sellers as well as dealers.
+Federal odometer statute applies to private sellers as well as dealers.
 Any private seller who rolls back or misrepresents the odometer with intent to defraud is liable for treble damages or $10,000 minimum plus attorney fees.
 The VinPassed mileage history flags rollback patterns.

 Check title against VIN